 If possible, find a private space for the interview where you can stand.
 This will help you with the posture and breathing mentioned before.
 Using a headset will also improve your posture and allow you the use of your hands.
 Movement and gestures can often help get the right words flowing.

 Whatever you choose to do, you know yourself best.
 Choose an environment that will contribute to calm confidence.

 Okay… it’s showtime!
 Now you’re on the phone.
 Here are some nonverbal communication tips that will help you stay calm and sound confident.
 As with the posture, practicing them beforehand helps.

 1. Feel your feet

-This is a trick I use when I’m nervous to stay grounded.
+This is a trick I use to stay grounded when I’m nervous.
 Feel the floor supporting you.
 This also brings awareness to your whole body, which calms you down.
 Getting in touch with your physical senses reduces anxiety.

 When you’re aware of your feet and feeling grounded, you almost can’t help but have good posture!
 That stability will lead to fewer nervous tics—rocking back and forth, drumming fingers, fiddling with things, tapping feet—which can affect the sound of your voice.